3DOM-FBK/deep-image-matching/README.md

 Multivew matcher for SfM software.
 Support both deep-learning based and hand-crafted local features and matchers and export keypoints and matches directly in a COLMAP database or to Agisoft Metashape by importing the reconstruction in Bundler format.
 It supports both CLI and GUI.
 Feel free to collaborate!

 Check the documentation at <a href="https://3dom-fbk.github.io/deep-image-matching/">Docs</a>.
+If you want the most recent features, you should check and use the `dev` branch.

 **Please, note that `deep-image-matching` is under active development** and it is still in an experimental stage.
 If you find any bug, please open an issue.